adamchainz/conjecture/README.rst

 The result is a style of testing that is more natural to use, easier to implement, and yet strictly more powerful than classic Quickcheck style property based testing.

+It should also be much easier to write bindings to (although it currently isn't due to slightly less than well abstracted error handling.
+This will change) because it requires very little deep integration with the type system or model of values in the language.
+All you need are functions.

 ------------------
 Development Status
 ------------------